-Here’s what we do deserve: to learn to stop choking in the first place.
+SMOOTH TRANSITION TO SOLUTIONSHere’s what we do deserve: to learn to stop choking in the first place.
 But how?
 Let’s begin with a list.
-How often do we list our faults as a checklist or New Year’s resolutions?
+How often do we list our *faults* as a checklist or New Year’s resolutions?
 Instead, as we enter a pressure-packed situation, let’s list our accomplishments.
 Sometimes we need to remind ourselves of what we have and can accomplish .. because we are conditioned to undervalue them.
 Include even the smallest of achievements, like taking a shower in under 20 minutes, or even showering at all.
-Maybe that would have helped Barbra Streisand, whose crippling stage fright kept her from performing live for 25 years.
+SHE SUCCESSFULLY TAKES A SUPERSTAR WE ALL KNOW AND MAKES HER EXTREME PROBLEM SYMPATHETIC TO ALL OF US, AND WITH HUMORMaybe that would have helped Barbra Streisand, whose crippling stage fright kept her from performing live for 25 years.
 This woman had won an Oscar, Grammy, and Emmys and sold millions of records.
 But she was so terrified of a live audience that none of that suck.
 If she can negate her accomplishments, then so can we.
 And we can learn to embrace ours, too.

-Next, we can start to avoid choking by separating what we can control—our performance—from what we can’t ….
+NEXT SOLUTIONNext, we can start to avoid choking by separating what we can control—our performance—from what we can’t ….
 Competitors’ scores, the judges’ power, the audience reaction.
 We can seize the challenge as a process … if it’s a job interview, the skills we’ll acquire in researching the company … the pride we’ll derive from looking our best … the confidence from mastering the art of the handshake … three gifts right there that aren’t outcome-related.
 Author Anthony Robbins writes, “”You might as well enjoy the process…Don’t try to be perfect; just be an excellent example of being human.”

-So we’ve seen some all-TOO-human examples of why and how we choke, and how this harms us long after the last marshmallow melts.
-I may not be Miss Chubby Bunny 2013.
+SUMMARY IN CONCLUSION: So we’ve seen some all-TOO-human examples of why and how we choke, and how this harms us long after the last marshmallow melts.
+RETURN TO THE BEGINNING: I may not be Miss Chubby Bunny 2013.
 But I now know I can’t let that keep me from next year’s bout.
 I can taste it